 Courtesy wheelchairs are available upon request.
 There is a limited supply of chairs, and a driver's license is needed.

 A.J.
-Fletcher Theater: Main Level: men's is on the west side of the lobby (Raleigh Memorial Auditorium side) and the women’s restroom is located on the east side of the lobby (to the left as you are facing the auditorium doors).
-Balcony Level: both are located on the east side of the balcony lobby.
+Fletcher Theater: Main Level: the men’s restroom is located on the west side of the lobby (Raleigh Memorial Auditorium side) and the women’s restroom is located on the east side of the lobby (to the left as you are facing the auditorium doors).
+Balcony Level: both restrooms are located on the east side of the balcony lobby.

 Wheelchair accessible seating is available in all halls.
 Seats on all levels are accessible via elevators.